mzschwartz5/VoxelDestroyer/README.md

 ### Installation steps

-- Download the `.mll` file and put it in your plugin directory.
+- Download the `cubit.mll` file (in the root directory) and put it in your plugin directory.
 Then load it up from Maya's plugin manager (Windows > Settings and Preferences > Plug-in Manager).
 If you don't know your plugin directory path, look at the plug-in manager for examples.
 - Ensure the `dx11Shader.mll` plugin is loaded in the plugin manager.
 - Enable Viewport 2.0 with DirectX11: `Windows > Settings/Preferences > Preferences > Display > Viewport 2.0 > DirectX 11` (this may require a Maya restart).